pearcej/complex/ThinkComplexity/_sources/Self-organized criticality/Fractals.rst

 Inside the loop, it uses ``a==level`` to make a boolean array that’s ``True`` where the array is ``level`` and ``False`` otherwise. ``draw_array`` treats these booleans as 1s and 0s.

+.. _equil_sand:

 .. figure:: Figures/figure_9.4.png
     :align: center

     Figure 9.4: Sand pile model in equilibrium, selecting cells with levels 0, 1, 2, and 3, left to right, top to bottom.

-Figure ?? shows the results for pile3.
+:ref:`Figure 9.4 <equil_sand>` shows the results for pile3.
 Visually, these patterns resemble fractals, but looks can be deceiving.
-To be more confident, we can estimate the fractal dimension for each pattern using **box-counting**, as we saw in Section ??.
+To be more confident, we can estimate the fractal dimension for each pattern using **box-counting**, as we saw in `Section 8.6 <>`_.

 We’ll count the number of cells in a small box at the center of the pile, then see how the number of cells increases as the box gets bigger.
 Here’s my implementation: